lkmcl37/Chinese-Word-Segmenter/README.md

              score = C(Wi, Wi-1)*[(base)^length]

-Where C(Wi, Wi-1) is the co-occurrence frequency of Wi and its precursor Wi-1, length is the word length of Wi, base is a experiment value measured by trial and error analysis.
+Where C(Wi, Wi-1) is the co-occurrence frequency of Wi and its precursor Wi-1, length is the word length of Wi, base is an experiment value measured by trial and error analysis.

 Moreover, considering the possibility that Wi and Wi-1 may not appear adjacently in training data, the score of Wi can be calculated as follows in case C (Wi, Wi-1) does not exist: